klaus-ger/multiblog/README.md

 ###A TYPO3 Blog Extension

 ###Important Notes
-There are still some problems with the commenting section an TYPO3 6.2.1 - the Ajax EID Dispatcher ist not (stabel) working.
-I will change this in the next days ...

-I started to include the fronted Blog editing - actual the functions for editing posts and categories are implemented.
-All other stuff must be done via Backend.
+I started to include the fronted Blog editing - actual the blogsettings are not implemented, please use the backend forms.

+### Last Changes
+* Frontend Editing for Comments fixed
+* changed Comment system to ajax page object

 **New Features in this Version:**
 * one blog post contains several content parts (with image options)